nordseele/hans_rust/readme.md

 To do:
 - Txo implementation (commands)
-- Complete Basic MIDI message mapping.
-(The OSC to i2c and MIDI to i2c system is perfectly fine but needs a generic mapping).
+- Complete Basic MIDI message mapping. [^1]
-- i2c input (Full Pipgpio binding C tor Rust or via RPPAL ?)
+- i2c input [^2]

 Done:
 - Midi IO
 - i2c output
 - OSC input

+[^1]: The OSC to ii and MIDI to ii system is perfectly fine but needs a generic mapping.
+[^2]: Option A is to do that using RPPAL, Option B is to do a full Pigpio binding and use bsc2xfer.